lift-off/liftoff/README.md

 ## Getting Started

+After two decades of development and maintainance we finally decided to open-source Liftoff and release it for free.
+We do this because we think is way more people will use software and we never had the intension to make a lot of money.
+We think its best also for Liftoff to spread it out widely.
+This way the community can participate and even enhance the software so it gets better for all of us.

 ### Users
 To get started with Lift-Off as a user by [downloading](http://idev.ch) and install the software using its Windows Installer.
 Then check out the [user-manuels](https://github.com/mduu/liftoff/tree/master/doc) for the basics.